 The recent World Cup has only added fuel to the steadily rising interest in soccer among Americans.
 Many of the stars of the World Cup play professionally in the English Premier League.
 While London has quite a few teams scattered around the city, the two easiest stadiums for most tourists to get to are Stamford Bridge (home of Chelsea’s football club) and Emirates Stadium (where Arsenal plays).
 Both stadiums offer daily tours as well as museums and gift shops.

 If your family would like to catch a match, Ciao Bambino advisors can link you with reputable ticket brokers to assist.
 It’s also possible to see England’s national team play at London’s Wembley Stadium periodically throughout the year.
+The stadium is also hosting the finals of soccer’s Euro 2020 finals which will certainly be popular for soccer fans.

 For many families, the most important reason to travel internationally with children is the opportunity to experience another culture.
-In London, it’s easy to do that through unique sports rarely played in America, like rugby and cricket.
+In London, it’s easy to do that through unique sports activities rarely played in America, like rugby and cricket.

 The best spot for a rugby experience in London is Twickenham Stadium, located in the charming Richmond area.
 Rugby has been played on these grounds since the early 1900s.
 There’s now a modern stadium that seats 82,000, making it the largest rugby facility in the world.
 If you can’t time your trip to catch a match, the stadium frequently runs tours and the World Rugby Museum is located here.

 Just a few blocks from Regent’s Park and in the middle of charming St. John’s Wood, Lord’s Cricket Ground is the place to be for cricket in London.
 Picnicking on the grounds during a fixture is a popular day out for families (children’s tickets are typically free or greatly reduced).
 Touring the grounds is not only a great introduction to cricket, but also a fun step back in time.
 Or consider booking a lesson here, offered for children age 3-16 during UK school holidays.
+Baseball fans may get a real kick out of seeing how cricket compares.

 Get firsthand tips and knowledge from an expert mom >